Motorcycle Registration in TennesseeCompare Motorcycle Insurance Rates in 3 Steps

 The Department of Revenue (DOR) advises contacting the county clerk's office for specific taxes.

-Renewing your motorcycle registration is the same as renewing any other vehicle registration, except the fee will be $17.
+Renewing your motorcycle registration is the same as renewing any other vehicle registration.

 You should receive a renewal notice in the mail; however, the DOS stresses the importance of keeping up with your renewal date in the event that you don't receive a notice.
-If you don't, simply take your current registration information to the county clerk's office when it's time to renew.Articles
+If you don't, simply take your current registration information to the county clerk's office when it's time to renew.Other Topics in This SectionCompare Motorcycle Insurance Rates in 3 Steps